Inclusion/Exclusion criteria

 Alternatively the CASP: Critical Appraisal Skills Checklists are eight critical appraisal tools designed to be used when reading and evaluating the quality of Systematic Reviews, Randomised Controlled Trials, Cohort Studies, Case Control Studies, Economic Evaluations, Diagnostic Studies, Qualitative studies and Clinical Prediction Rule.

 Make a decision on whether or not to include the study in your review, and write your decision and reasons for inclusion/exclusion at this second level/full text review stage on the study screening form.
-You will summarise the reasons for exclusion on the PRISMA flow diagram - see Study Selection PRISMA item # 17 below.
+You will summarize the reasons for exclusion on the PRISMA flow diagram - see Study Selection PRISMA item # 17 below.

 Reporting your screening decisions